rach7777/monax-may/content/blog/2018/2018-12-04-law-next-podcast-blockchain-smart-contracts-and-the-future-of-law-bob-ambrogi-lexblog.md

 # Pretty normal stuff
 date:      2018-12-04T00:00:00Z
 title:     "LawNext Podcast: Blockchain, Smart Contracts and the Future of Law, with Casey Kuhlman of Monax"
-author:    "Casey talks to Bob Ambrogi on his LawNext podcast, Dec 3rd 2018"
+author:    "Rachel Davidson, Senior Marketing Associate"

 # excerpt is used for the text below the title when we share and also is the summary of the post on https://monax.io/blog
-excerpt:   "When people think about legal they think almost entirely of the provision of bespoke services.
-Yet the world is changing, and legal needs to keep up."
+excerpt:   "Casey talks to Bob Ambrogi on his LawNext podcast, Dec 3rd 2018"

 # this image should be stored in /content/blog/images/YEAR/.
 It will appear as a thumbnail on any listings,
 # as well as at the top of the post itself